Venice in Two Days

 To visit the Doge's Palace and St. Mark's Basilica without missing any detail, we recommend you book this guided tour in English:

-If you prefer to combine the visits with a tour of the center of Venice accompanied by a guide, you can take a look at this other option:
+If you prefer to combine the visits with a tour of the centre of Venice accompanied by a guide, you can take a look at this other option:

-Walking towards the sestiere San Polo, you will reach the Ponte di Rialto.
-Cross it to reach the Rialto Market, a bustling and colorful market.
+Walking towards the San Polo sestiere, you'll reach the Ponte di Rialto.
+Cross it to reach the Rialto Market, a bustling and colourful market.

-Walking south towards the Dorsoduro district, you will reach Campo Santa Margherita, a very lively square that is usually surrounded by the university atmosphere of the area.
-There you will find some of the most recommended places to eat a good pizza for an unbeatable price.
+Walking south towards the Dorsoduro district, you'll reach Campo Santa Margherita, a very lively square that is usually surrounded by the university atmosphere of the area.
+There, you'll find some of the most recommended places to eat a good pizza for an unbeatable price.

-If you continue south you will reach the Galleria dell'Accademia, one of the largest art galleries in the world.
-Walking a little further south you will reach the impressive Basilica of Santa Maria della Salute.
+If you continue south, you'll reach the Galleria dell'Accademia, one of the largest art galleries in the world.
+Walking a little further south, you'll reach the impressive Basilica of Santa Maria della Salute.

 Basilica of Santa Maria della Salute from above